ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

 });
 ```

-This message event is fired when user triggers `Log`.
-If user enables `Auto Log` in settings, this event will be also fired when a call is finished.
+This message event is fired when user Clicks `Log` button.
+Or if user enables `Auto log calls` in settings, this event will be also fired when a call is finished.

 In this message event, you can get call information in `data.body.call`.
 When call is recorded and recording file is generated, you can get `recording` data in `data.body.call`:

 ```js